rtmigo/mavence/README.md

 ## Testing before publishing

-Although the utility prints quite a lot, `stdout` remains clean and only prints the result as JSON.
+Although the utility prints quite a lot, `stdout` remains clean and only receives the result as JSON.

 Bash: